Canon RF 20mm F1.4 L VCM Lens Review

 Back to Top

-Like the 24mm VCM, the Canon RF 20mm F1.4 L VCM Lens is a fantastic choice for those looking for a standout landscape, architecture, and low-light event lens, and this lens is probably Canon's best ever for Milky Way and northern lights night sky photography.
-I plan to add this lens to the kit.
+Like the 24mm VCM, the Canon RF 20mm F1.4 L VCM Lens is a fantastic choice for those seeking a standout lens for landscape, architecture, and low-light events.
+This lens is also Canon's best for Milky Way and northern lights night sky photography.
+As mentioned, I purchased this lens — it's now part of my long-term kit, alongside some other f/1.4 L VCM lenses.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan